 Just to make things clearer, getting rid of things is much different from putting things down.
 Living a simple life means having no entanglement with things, including money, no matter how much or how little you have.
 It is knowing when you need to use them and knowing when you need to put them down.
 It will release you from your attachment and reliance on things.
 Isn’t that liberating?

-As we talked about in the previous article before, nothing in this world is owned by you, everything is temporary and fleeting.
+As we talked about in the previous article before, you own nothing, everything is temporary and fleeting.
 Attaching yourself to things, whether it’s more things or fewer things, will imprison your life.

 And don’t get us wrong.
-You can have all the things available in this world, you can also eliminate lots of things which you think are unnecessary.
-What you need to lessen or get rid of is your entanglement to them, not the things themselves.
+You can have all the things available in this world, you can also eliminate lots of things that you think are unnecessary.
+What you need to lessen or get rid of is your entanglement with them, not the things themselves.